Spankwow/Scambuster-Wildgrowth/README.md

 <div align="left">

-# Scambuster - Crusader Strike EU
+# Scambuster - Wildgrowth EU

-We utilize the Scambuster addon framework to compile and distribute our list of identified Scammers and Ninja Looters within the [Crusader Strike EU](https://discord.gg/dsxYHXFucH) community.
+We utilize the Scambuster addon framework to compile and distribute our list of identified Scammers and Ninja Looters within the [Wildgrowth EU](https://discord.gg/A63kMKaCk6) community.
 This addon is specifically designed to work seamlessly with [Scambuster](https://github.com/hypernormalisation/Scambuster) addon framework.
 If you wish to receive in-game alerts upon joining a PUG, please follow the steps outlined below.

 **Setup with automatic updates:**
 1. Download the **[Wowup Addon Client](https://wowup.io/)**